-Fort Sumter, South Carolina is best known for being the site upon which the shots initiating the American Civil War were fired, Fort Sumter was built following the War of 1812, as one of a series of fortifications on the southern U.S. coast.
-Named after General Thomas Sumter, Revolutionary War hero, building began in 1829 when 70,000 tons of granite were imported from New England to build up a sandbar in the entrance to Charleston harbor, which the site dominates.
+Fort Sumter, South Carolina is best known for being the site upon which the shots initiating the American Civil War were fired.
+The fort was built following the War of 1812, as one of a series of fortifications on the southern U.S. coast and named for General Thomas Sumter, a Revolutionary War hero.
+Building began in 1829 when 70,000 tons of granite were imported from New England to build up a sandbar in the entrance to Charleston harbor, which the site dominates.

-The fort, itself, was a five-sided brick structure, with walls about 180 feet long, five feet thick and 50 feet tall.
+The fort is a five-sided brick structure, with walls about 180 feet long, five feet thick and 50 feet tall.
 It was designed to house 650 men and 135 guns in three tiers of gun emplacements, although it was never filled near its full capacity.
 As with many Federal projects, enslaved laborers and craftsmen were among the men who worked on this structure.

 The fort was still unfinished when Major Robert Anderson moved his 85-man garrison into it on December 26, 1860, setting in motion events that would tear the nation asunder four months later.